The LDBC Graphalytics Benchmark: Job

 Graph processing is data-intensive, sensitive to the data irregularity, and often involves iterative processing.
 Typically, a graph-processing system facilitates a \textbf{Loading} phase to pre-process the data, and follows with one or more \textbf{Running} phases to run various graph algorithms on the pre-processed data.

 During the \textbf{Loading} step, the input graph data can be converted into an optimized system-specific data format and pre-loaded into a local/share/distributed storage system.
-Binary formats are allowed, however, the pre-processed data must be uniformly usable for any graph algorithms. \futureinversion{2.0}{I tried to clarify this but it's still quite vague.
-We should also include the word ``intermediate'' in the discussion (this is how the directory in the benchmark framework is called) [Gabor]}
+Binary formats are allowed, however, the pre-processed data must be uniformly usable for any graph algorithms targeting the same graph type (e.g., algorithms on unweighted graphs must use the same binary format).

 During the \textbf{Running} step, the graph-processing system carries out a series of operations to facilitate efficient algorithm execution on the pre-processed data.
-These operations are categorized into three types: setup, input/output, and processing operations (see \fref{fig:job}). \begin{itemize} \item \textbf{Setup operations} reserve computational resources in distributed environments, prepare the system for operation, clean up the environment after the termination of the job. \item \textbf{Input/output operations} transfer graph data from storage to the memory space, and convert the data to specific formats before/after data processing, and offload the outputs back to the storage.
+These operations are categorized into three types: setup, input/output, and processing operations (see \autoref{fig:job}). \begin{itemize} \item \textbf{Setup operations} reserve computational resources in distributed environments, prepare the system for operation, clean up the environment after the termination of the job. \item \textbf{Input/output operations} transfer graph data from storage to the memory space, and convert the data to specific formats before/after data processing, and offload the outputs back to the storage.
 Some platforms load/unload data from a distributed file system, other distributed platforms from share/local storage in each node. \futureinversion{2.0}{Discuss that in-memory systems load the graph in this phase [Gabor]} \item \textbf{Processing operations} take in-memory data and process it according to an user-defined algorithm and its expression in a programming paradigm.
 Processing operations typically include iterative ``processing'' steps. \end{itemize}